Region lock: Nintendo

 A game's region is recognized by the console using the 10NES chip.
 If the chip inside the cartridge conflicts with the chip inside the console, the game will not boot.
 The 10NES chip also doubled as a form of digital rights management to prevent loading unlicensed or bootleg games.
-The redesigned Nintendo Entertainment System (Model NES-101) released in 1993/1994 lacks the 10NES chip, and can play PAL and unlicensed games, although Famicom games still need a converter.
+The redesigned Nintendo Entertainment System model released in 1993 lacks the 10NES chip, and can play PAL and unlicensed games, although Famicom games still need a converter.
 The Famicom does not include a 10NES chip, but is still unable to play imports unless an adapter is used, due to the different size of the media.

-Cases for SFC games in Japan and PAL regions (top) and North American (bottom) regions.
-Notice the slots in the bottom cartridge to accommodate for plastic tabs in the North American console.
+Cases for Super Famicom games in Japan and Super NES games in PAL regions (bottom), and Super NES games in North American (top) regions.
+Notice the slots in the top cartridge to accommodate for plastic tabs in the North American console.

-The American Super Nintendo Entertainment System (SNES) and the Super Famicom use differences in cartridge cases.
-A Super NES cartridge will not fit in a Super Famicom/PAL SNES slot due to its different shape and two pieces of plastic in the SNES slot prevent Super Famicom cartridges from being inserted in the SNES.
-PAL SNES carts can be fully inserted in Japanese consoles, but a similar chip to the 10NES, called the CIC, prevents PAL games from being played in NTSC consoles and vice versa.
+The American Super Nintendo Entertainment System (Super NES) and the Super Famicom use differences in cartridge cases.
+A Super NES cartridge will not fit in a Super Famicom/PAL Super NES slot due to its different shape and two pieces of plastic in the Super NES slot prevent Super Famicom cartridges from being inserted in the Super NES.
+PAL Super NES carts can be fully inserted in Japanese consoles, but a similar chip to the 10NES, called the CIC, prevents PAL games from being played in NTSC consoles and vice versa.
 While physical modification of the cases (either console or cartridges) is needed to play games from the different regions, in order to play games of different TV systems, a hardware modification is also needed.
 Region locks could be bypassed using special unlicensed cartridge adapters such as Game Genie.
 The swapping of cartridge shells also bypasses the physical regional lockout.

-The Nintendo 64 uses similar lockout methods as the Super NES.
+The Nintendo 64 uses similar lockout methods to the Super NES.

 Both the GameCube and Wii are region-locked, and the Wii Shop Channel is also region-locked as well.
 On the Wii, channels from other regions will refuse to load with the message "This channel can't be used."
 The coded regions are: